 In most cases, in addition to changing the output divider, an RX rate change requires changing the RX CDR loop filter settings via DRP.
-Other attributes besides the CDR loop filter settings might need to be changed between different rates.
-To ensure all attributes are covered, Xilinx recommends generating wrappers from the UltraScale FPGAs Transceivers Wizard at the desired line rates and comparing all the attributes for differences, then writing the corresponding values via DRP when switching between different line rates.
-After writing the proper RX CDR loop filter settings, updating the RXOUT_DIV attribute along with any other required attributes via DRP, the RX must be reset by toggling the GTRXRESET port.
-If PLL attributes are modified via DRP, the PLL being used must be reset and locked before the RX is reset.

-When the CDR loop filter does not need to be updated via DRP, a rate change can be performed using the RXRATE port with RXRATEMODE set to 1 'b0.
+After writing in the proper RX CDR loop filter setting and updating the RX\OUTDIV attribute via DRP, the RX must be reset by toggling the GTRXRESET port.
+In cases where the CDR loop filter does not need to be updated via DRP, rate change can be performed using the RXRATE port with RXRATEMODE set to 1 'b0.
 As a result, the required reset sequence is performed automatically.
-Assertion of RXRATEDONE in response to RXRATE indicates both rate change and the necessary reset sequence have been applied and completed.
+RXRATEDONE being asserted in response to RXRATE indicates that both rate change and the necessary reset sequence have been applied and completed.

-If the RX buffer is enabled, set the RXBUF_RESET_ON_RATE_CHANGE attribute to TRUE to allow the RX buffer to reset automatically after a rate change.
+If the RX buffer is enabled, set the RXBUF\RESET\ON\RATE\CHANGE attribute to TRUE to allow the RX buffer to reset automatically after a rate change.
 If RX buffer bypass mode is used, alignment must be repeated after RXRATEDONE is asserted.